 While demographic change occurs slowly, marketers can begin to see indicators of potential change by identifying small trends that may suggest a larger shift over time.
 By paying close attention to these trends, organizations can prepare their long-term marketing strategy to be ready when the shift becomes more apparent.

 To illustrate how a marketer may respond, let’s consider the demographic characteristic birthrate.
-In some countries the overall birthrate is declining while the average age of the population is growing (i.e., people living longer).
-For a company targeting the youth market with sporting products this trend may suggest that in coming years they will see a shrinkage in demand for their products within the youth market as the population of this market declines.
-On the other hand demographic data may signal to the company that another market (i.e., older market), which they may not have previously targeted, may hold potential for new products.
-If it is predicted that the shift will occur over several years the marketer can slowly move into the new market by offering products geared toward older adults.
+In some countries, the overall birthrate is declining while the average age of the population is growing (i.e., people living longer).
+For a company targeting the youth market with sporting products, this trend may suggest that in coming years they will see a shrinkage in demand for their products within the youth market as the population of this market declines.
+On the other hand, demographic data may signal to the company that another market (i.e., older consumers), which was not previously targeted, may hold potential for new products.
+If it is predicted that the shift will occur over several years, the sporting products company can slowly move into the new market by offering products geared toward older adults.